jonblackburn/spookypi/readme.md

     ```

 4. Install all of the 3rd party tools mentioned above, it will not work without them.

+5. Update the configuration to suit your needs

 ## Usage
 To start using SpookyPi, run the main script: